Our Apprentices

 Lexie worked with Richard St John Heeley at Hempmill from January 2021 after graduating from the DCCOI Ceramics Skills Course in December 2020.
 While still on the course, she met Richard at CAL and spent her summer holiday working as his assistant.

 During her apprenticeship at Hempmill, she gained knowledge and skills in production throwing, woodfiring, how to run a pottery business and how to build kilns.
-You can see her progress on Instagram lexiemacleodpottery
+She now has her own studio in the Highlands where she makes Hakeme Slipware designed for everyday use.

 Natasha Wightman (2020)